Seven Sevens Race

 Newcastle, United Kingdom • 8 Aug 2026

-Mandatory kit is Level B - Standard.
-All runners must bring a waterproof jacket, hat or buff, gloves, whistle, a charged mobile phone with the emergency number stored, and a foil blanket, bivvy bag, or equivalent.
-The exact kit to be carried during the race will be finalised on the day and clearly advised at registration.
-Runners should have the means to carry the kit.
+Runners must have the means to carry all the kit, as the items to be carried during the race will be finalized on the day based on conditions and announced at registration.
 Failure to have the required items may lead to denial of entry or disqualification, and random checks may be carried out.

 Race information